Another easy and light pasta supper!

 As I wanted to buy the new Microplane spice grinder online, the postage from the UK was waived if I put some additional stuff in my shopping cart.
 No problem to comply and stock up in the gadget department!

-Eventually I decided on Microplane’s spiralizer even though that hype seems already gone again and our supermarkets nowadays carry various spiralized vegetables.
-Although you have to pay extra attention with the cleaning up of the conical crevice with the razor sharp blades, it works like a charm.
-In no time you have gone through your favourite veggies and up with evenly shaped ribbons.
+Eventually, I decided on Microplane’s spiralizer even though that hype seems already gone again and our supermarkets nowadays carry various spiralized vegetables.
+Although you have to pay extra attention with the cleaning up of the conical crevice with the razor-sharp blades, it works like a charm.
+In no time you have gone through your favorite veggies and up with evenly shaped ribbons.

-Inspired by a recipe on BBC GoodFood that got most its flavour from it pork mince and fennel seed meatballs, I reworked that one to get have the flavour into the courgette itself.
-We served with our favourite pre-fab beef meatballs, but you can leave them out for a vegetarian version).
+Inspired by a recipe on BBC GoodFood that got most its flavor from it pork mince and fennel seed meatballs, I reworked that one to get have the flavor into the courgette itself.
+We served with our favorite pre-fab beef meatballs, but you can leave them out for a vegetarian version).